 Log in to your MyChart account to choose from available times to book your virtual appointment instantly with a primary care or specialty care provider.

 Our real-time, online scheduling for video visits lets you choose from available times so you can book your virtual appointment instantly with a primary care or specialty care provider.

 COVID-19 Testing at UChicago Medicine (Hyde Park and Orland Park)

-Curbside testing is not available without an appointment.
-Drive-up swab collection visits typically take several minutes to complete.
+Testing is not available without an appointment.
+Swab collection visits typically take several minutes to complete.
 You will receive information on how to self-isolate and monitor for symptoms after your visit and will get a follow-up phone call with your test results in 1-2 days.